Lewis and Clark's Columbia River

 Ridgefield, Washington ...

-Ridgefield, Washington, is located 2 miles east of the Columbia River at River Mile (RM) 89.5.
+Ridgefield, Washington, is located two miles east of the Columbia River at River Mile (RM) 89.5.
 Between the community and the river lies the Ridgefield National Wildlife Refuge, a location Lewis and Clark camped at both on their journey to the Pacific, and again upon their return.
-Separating Ridgefield from the Refuge is Lake River, who source is Vancouver Lake, located to the south.
-North lies the Lewis River and the community of Woodland, Washington.
-From the "ridge" at Ridgefield, views into Oregon can be seen with views of Bachelor Island and the Wildlife Refuge located below the ridge.
+Separating Ridgefield from the Refuge is Lake River, whose source is Vancouver Lake, located to the south.
+North lies the Lewis River and the community of Woodland, Washington and northeast lies the small community of La Center.
+From the "ridge" at Ridgefield, views into Oregon can be had while views of Bachelor Island and the Wildlife Refuge are located below the ridge.

 Lewis and Clark and Ridgefield ...

 Lewis and Clark spent two nights in the Ridgefield area.
-The first, on November 4, 1805, was south of today's Ridgefield at a location today called Post Office Lake.
-On March 29, 1806, on their journey back home the men camped north of Ridgefield near the Cathlapotle Indian Village.
-Both locations today are a part of the Ridgefield National Wildlife Refuge.
+The first, on November 4, 1805, was south of today's Ridgefield at a location we now call Post Office Lake.
+The second camp was on March 29, 1806, during their journey back home.
+The men camped north of Ridgefield in a meadow near a Cathlapotle Indian Village.
+Today both locations are a part of the Ridgefield National Wildlife Refuge.

 Image, 2007, Ridgefield, Washington, click to enlarge